Data-driven effective model shows a liquid-like deep learning: Entropy landscape analysis

 Let us then look at the entropy landscape.
-The entropy landscape is also smooth.
+According to Eq.~(\ref{Pentro}), the entropy of the system at $x=0$ gives a rough estimate of the size of the original weight space, which is one advantage of our statistical mechanics analysis (see a similar study of constraint satisfaction problems~\cite{Huang-2012}).
+By varying the value of $x$, we found that the entropy landscape is also smooth.
 For a system with discrete degrees of freedom, one can easily compute the upper bound for the entropy $s_{ub}(d)=-d\ln d-(1-d)\ln(1-d)$ with the unique constraint of the distance between any two weight configurations in the high-dimensional space.
 One salient feature is that three sub-parts of the deep architecture display distinct behaviors, despite a common smooth landscape.
 Surprisingly, the interior region shows an entropy nearly saturating the upper bound.
 This region in physics behaves like a liquid state, where there exist many realizations of weights to fulfill the classification task of the deep network, and the learning dynamics is thus fast in this region.
 However, the right or left boundaries are more constrained than the interior region with lower entropy values.
 The left boundary is the most constrained one among all three parts of the deep network, while the right boundary behaves similarly to the full network of three parts.
 An intuitive interpretation is that, two boundaries are directly responsible for encoding or decoding the input-output relationship embedded in the training dataset.
 Allowing more freedoms in these two boundaries will sacrifice the generalization capability of the network, which is also evidenced in our recent work of learning credit assignments~\cite{Li-2020}.
-In sum, the under-parametrization does not lead to a shattered weight space, with a liquid-like interior next to two more constrained boundaries.
+In sum, the under-parametrization does not lead to a broken weight space, with a liquid-like interior next to two more constrained boundaries.

+The aforementioned properties of the deep learning weight space are qualitatively conserved, when the effective model is constructed by applying the pseudolikelihood maximization method, where the sparsity of the model is controlled (Fig.~\ref{entropse}).
+When the cavity approximation breaks, the heat-capacity integration method can be used, yielding the smooth landscape as well (data not shown).